 An Asset Management Plan enables informed decisions regarding the building, operating, maintaining, renewing, replacing and disposing of infrastructure assets.
 It is structured to including the following important elements:

 In 2013 Council approved the municipality’s asset management plan which consolidated the municipality's existing asset management plans for roads, bridges, culverts, fire assets, parks, streetlights, water and sewer assets, and facilities.

 On December 13, 2017, the province approved a municipal asset management planning regulation under the Infrastructure for Jobs and Prosperity Act, 2015, with a six year phase-in period for implementation.
-In accordance with the timelines set out in the new regulation, the municipality finalized their Strategic Asset Management Policy in 2019 and will finalize an updated asset management plan to include all municipal infrastructure assets over the next two years.
+In accordance with regulation, we finalized our Strategic Asset Management Policy in 2019 and updated our Asset Management Plan to include all municipal infrastructure assets in 2021.

 Every year, municipal staff put forward a preliminary budget and then the Mayor and Council, with input from Middlesex Centre residents and businesses, make choices about municipal services and programs.
 It is an ongoing process as each year budgets are drafted, revised, reported, presented, approved, adopted, and monitored.
 Your annual budget is made up of three parts:

 - The operating budget provides the necessary resources to deliver programs, services and facilities services to meet the needs of our growing community, and accommodates for inflationary pressures.
 The operating budget is funded primarily through property taxes and user fees.

 - The capital budget provides for the infrastructure requirements of the municipality as identified in our Asset Management Plan.
 The capital budget is funded through property taxes, reserves, development charges, debt and grants.
 The capital budget is used to either build or rehabilitate assets that will last for more than one year.